patgies/inclusive-D0-UPC/README.md

 ***
 ## Files

-- function.cpp : defines the integrand (photon flux, electromagnetic dissociation projectile (0n), photon splitting+dipole scattering)
+- function.cpp : defines the integrand (photon flux, electromagnetic dissociation projectile (0n), photon splitting+dipole scattering).
 - Integral_parton.cpp : computes the partonic cross section for charm photoproduction using MonteCarlo method Vegas.
-- integral_D0.cpp : adds the partonic cross section, defines the fragmentation function and computes the differential cross section for D0 photoproduction
+- integral_D0.cpp : adds the partonic cross section, defines the fragmentation function and computes the differential cross section for D0 photoproduction.
-- main.cpp: defines the parameters (charm mass, rapidity, collision energy...) and calls integral_D0.cpp
+- main.cpp: defines the parameters (charm mass, rapidity, collision energy...) and calls integral_D0.cpp.

 ## Input
-- User needs to specify the impact parameter X (GeV^(-1)) in `main.cpp`: `AmplitudeLib dipole("./data/Pb/mve/glauber_mve_X");`.
+- The user needs to specify the impact parameter X [GeV^-1] in `main.cpp`: `AmplitudeLib dipole("./data/Pb/mve/glauber_mve_X");`.

-The dipole amplitudes in momentum space `dipole -> S_k( l, par -> xbj, FUNDAMENTAL, 1.0);` in `function.cpp` are evolved for each impact parameter X independently using the Balitsky-Kovchegov equation from initial Bjorken x `xbj=0.01` to `xbj = (mt / ss) * exp(-(y))` where where `ss` is the collision energy (GeV), `mt` is the invariant mass (GeV) and `y` the rapidity of the meson.
+The dipole amplitudes in momentum space `dipole -> S_k( l, par -> xbj, FUNDAMENTAL, 1.0);` in `function.cpp` are evolved for each impact parameter X independently using the BK equation from Bjorken  `xbj=0.01` to `xbj = (mt / ss) * exp(-(y))` where where `ss` is the collision energy (GeV), `mt` is the invariant mass (GeV) and `y` the rapidity of the meson.

 Dipole parametrization from [https://github.com/hejajama/rcbkdipole](https://github.com/hejajama/rcbkdipole).

+- The user needs to specify the momentum of the produced D0 meson: see _Building_ section.

 ## Output

+- D0 cross section differential in momentum k, rapidity y and impact parameter b, `dsigma/d^2k dy db` [GeV^(-2)]

+Note: this code uses GeV^n units.

-- D0 cross section differential in momentum, rapidity and impact parameter.
-The user needs to integrate over the 2D impact parameter: see example code
+The user needs to integrate over the impact parameter `b`: see example code `b_integral.ipynb`.

-`b_integral.ipynb`
+Finally, add the corresponding factors to obtain the differential cross section: see example code `cross_section.ipynb`.

 ## Building
 Requires
 - CMake
-- GSL
+- GSL (GNU Scientific Library)

 How to compile:
 ```